GreptimeTeam/docs/docs/nightly/en/user-guide/migrate-to-greptimedb/migrate-from-influxdb.md

 In GreptimeDB, it is represented as a row of data in the time-series table, where the table name aligns with the measurement, and the columns are divided into three types: Tag, Field, and Timestamp.
-- GreptimeDB uses `TimestampMillisecond` as the data type for timestamp data from the [InfluxDB line protocol API](/user-guide/write-data/influxdb-line).
+- GreptimeDB uses `TimestampNanosecond` as the data type for timestamp data from the [InfluxDB line protocol API](/user-guide/write-data/influxdb-line).
 - GreptimeDB uses `Float64` as the data type for numeric data from the InfluxDB line protocol API.

 Consider the following [sample data](https://docs.influxdata.com/influxdb/v2/reference/key-concepts/data-elements/#sample-data) borrowed from InfluxDB docs as an example: